 Can supervision give distributed care a boost?

 Now that the world is moving past the pandemic's restrictions, the healthcare industry must identify new ways of increasing patient comfort with non-traditional care settings, including conducting health checks at home.
 Online supervision may provide a solution.

-Only 38% of patients feel comfortable conducting an unsupervised general health check at home, but confidence levels go up with a bit of supervision-even online by a healthcare worker (43%).
+Only 38% of patients feel comfortable conducting an unsupervised general health check at home, but confidence levels go up with a bit of supervision even online by a healthcare worker (43%).
 This small uptick may indicate a growing willingness to embrace remote care.
 As patients build confidence with supervision over time, they may become comfortable conducting check-ups on their own.

-11

-This is a barrier to

-Trend 5: Distributed care
+62% of patients are not very comfortable conducting an unsupervised general health check at home.
+50% of clinicians are comfortable with delivering clinical care outside the traditional clinical environment. " You know you're trusting me as the patient to do a home examination correctly.
+That also assumes that I have some level of health literacy, which we know is actually fairly low."
+Patient, USA This is a barrier to Trend 3: Distributed care

-Low trust in self-test results creates roadblocks

-Both patients and clinicians want more flexibility in testing, but 49% of clinicians do not find the data from patient self-administered/reported testing to be entirely reliable.
+Low trust in self-test results creates roadblocks Both patients and clinicians want more flexibility in testing, but 49% of clinicians do not find the data from patient self-administered/reported testing to be entirely reliable.
 This lack of trust blocks progress.
 61% of patients are willing to conduct their own basic testing and examination at home to save time, but clinicians are skeptical about the accuracy of the results.
 Only 52% of clinicians trust technology solutions, such as virtual care, telehealth and remote monitoring, for accurate patient diagnosis.
 66% of clinicians are not very comfortable with patients conducting out-of-clinic testing without supervision.
 Across countries, there is a significant difference in comfort levels.
 Percentage of clinicians by country who are not very comfortable with patients conducting out-of-clinic testing without supervision:

+66%

+of clinicians are not very comfortable with patients conducting out-of-clinic testing without supervision.

+49%

-66% of clinicians are not very comfortable with patients conducting out-of-clinic testing without supervision.
-49% of clinicians do not find the data from patient self-administered testing entirely reliable.
-66 [In the future, I expect that] the data from self-administered, self-examined and self-reported tests by patients is reliable."
-Radiology Technologist, Brazil
+of clinicians do not find the data from patient self-administered testing entirely reliable.

 Can supervision make a difference?

 Building trust in self-administered testing may need some hand-holding.
-While clinicians are apprehensive, 46% are comfortable with patients testing at non-clinical locations with online supervision from a clinician and 45% from a non-clinical healthcare worker.
+While clinicians are apprehensive, 46% are comfortable with patients testing at nonclinical locations with online supervision from a clinician and 45% from a nonclinical healthcare worker.
 As with patients, online supervision may be a path to gradually build trust and confidence until both clinicians and patients become accustomed to new testing methods.
 Can more telehealth usage make clinicians more comfortable with self-testing?
 Normalizing telehealth may be a path to improving clinician confidence in self-testing.
 In countries with high use of telehealth, clinicians have greater confidence in patient testing and examinations.
 For example, in Germany, where 72% of clinicians use telehealth often, 52% of clinicians are comfortable with patients conducting self-testing.
 However, in South Korea, where only 19% of clinicians use telehealth often, only 18% of clinicians are comfortable with patients conducting self-testing.

-This is a barrier to Trend 5: Distributed care
+This is a barrier to Trend 5: Distributed care " [In the future, I expect that] the data from self-administered, self-examined and self-reported tests by patients is reliable."
+Radiology Technologist, Brazil

-Appendix GE HealthCare

 Appendix

-66
+"

 I wish there was more convenient telemedicine so that results could be known more quickly during follow-up treatments or consultations."

 Patient, China